meredithcook/meredithcook.reked/_pages/about.md

 I am married to  <u><a href="http://keelancook.com">this guy</a></u> and mom of two.
 These three humans are the greatest gift the Lord has given me after my salvation.
 I am so proud to be Keelan's wife but I'll not gross you out (or embarrass him) by gushing.
 I'm a stay-at-home working mom and am very thankful I get to both.
 Getting to spend every day with my kids—watching them grow and learn and develop— has been fun, exhausting, joyful, sanctifying, and everything in between.

 For the last five years, I have worked in content editing and writing for various missions organizations.
 I am now the Grant Coordinator for Southeastern Baptist Theological Seminary, from which I also have an M.Div in Missiology.
+I'm currently writing a children's book about the Great Commission and missionaries with B&H Kids, scheduled to release in Spring 2024.

 I write about Christian living, parenting, theology, and missions.
 Thanks for stopping by!